smitelli/scottsmitelli.com/src/content/articles/apple-id-security-questions/index.md

 I received the call at 10:35, and a friendly human named Autumn actually did manage to solve my issue over the course of about five minutes.
 All my security questions were cleared, and I was prompted to recreate them the next time I logged into the Apple ID site.
 After the amount of trouble I went through, I made sure to create an entry in my password manager's database to hold the answers to my security questions.
 I also set up a rescue email address, which I'll hopefully never have to use.

-In the days that followed, I learned that I could've visited {{% link apple-id-recovery %}}HREF{{% /link %}} to quickly change my account password (but not my security questions).
+In the days that followed, I learned that I could've visited {{% link apple-id-recovery true /%}} to quickly change my account password (but not my security questions).
 It would've been a good stopgap if my situation had been a legitimate emergency instead of a mild annoyance.

 This whole experience left me with a really sour feeling towards Apple and the way they run their web services.
 First, they have the only site I've ever seen that requires you to answer security questions to perform an action _after_ successfully logging in.
 Most of the _banks_ I deal with don't even require that---they mainly pull out the security questions if you request a lost username/password email, or if you try to register an unfamiliar mobile device or the like.